 What Is The Average Retainer Fee For A Divorce Lawyer?

-When considering a divorce, one of the many things you will have to think about is the cost.
-Unfortunately, hiring a divorce lawyer is not cheap, and most will require you to pay some handsome sum of money, including a retainer fee up front.
+When considering a divorce, one of the many things you must consider is the cost.
+Unfortunately, hiring a divorce lawyer is not cheap, and most will require you to pay a handsome sum, including a retainer fee.
 So what is the average retainer fee for a divorce lawyer?

 First, we will look at the average retainer fee is and everything else you may need to know about hiring a divorce lawyer.

-A retainer fee is simply a sum of money that you pay upfront to secure a lawyer’s services.
+A retainer fee is the money you pay upfront to secure a lawyer’s services.
 The lawyer will then bill you for their services on an hourly basis, up to the amount of the retainer fee.

-This is different from a flat fee, where you would pay one price for the lawyer’s services regardless of how much time they spend on your case.
+This differs from a flat fee, where you would pay one price for the lawyer’s services regardless of how much time they spend on your case.
 Retainer fees are more common in divorce cases, as they vary significantly in time and complexity.

 Factors influencing the retainer fee can include the following: